zjutoe/lackey/README.md

 TODO
 ====

+refactor the whole system to pipeline/file stream connected components:

+1. execution trace from Valgrind or Qemu

+2. RoB scheduler to schedule the blocks

+3. cores to simulate the execution, i.e. the pipeline, the cache access, inter-core register sync, etc.

 To collect data for 3 different strategies of inter-core register value sharing:

 1. to sync up all updated registers among rounds of execution: